Chat Usage

 - In the chat input box, type

-#Data Analysis Agent). - The selected participant will appear as a chip above the input box.
+#Data Analysis Agent,#Jira Toolkit). - The selected participant will appear as a chip above the input box and in the

 - Type your message and click Send.